Syed Ahmad Dehlvi

-Syed Ahmad Dehlvi (also written as Sayyid Aḥmad Dihlawī; 8 January 1846 – 11 May 1918) was an Indian Muslim scholar, linguist, lexicographer, philologist, educationist and an author of Urdu language.
+Syed Ahmad Dehlvi (also written as Sayyid Aḥmad Dihlawī; 8 January 1846 – 11 May 1918) was an Indian Muslim scholar, linguist, lexicographer, philologist, educationist and an author of the Urdu language.
 He compiled the Asifiya dictionary.

 Biography

 Syed Ahmad Dehlvi was born on 8 January 1846 in Delhi, Mughal India.
 He was the son of Hafiz Abd al-Rahman Mongheri, a descendant of Abdul Qadir Jilani.

 Dehlvi assisted S W Fallon in dictionary projects between 1873 and 1879.
 He taught at Shahi Madrasa, located in the Arab Sarai, in Delhi.
 He was later appointed as a teacher of Urdu and Persian in the Municipal Board High School, in Himachal Pradesh.
 He was a fellow and examiner at University of the Punjab and served as the vice-manager of Government Book Depot in Lahore.

 In 1914, Dehlvi was honored with the title of Khan Sahib by the Government of British India.
 He died on 11 May 1918.